l4n1skyy/clinder/README.md

 ### Video Demo: https://www.youtube.com/watch?v=4HdLoAgK4PY

 ## Description:
 Clinder is a command line interface for google calendar, which uses the google calendar api.
+Clinder can be an alternative to the google calendar website which is more interactive and visual which might make it slower.
+Clinder can also be convenient to those who work on the command line often and find it troublesome switching between tabs.

 ## Functionality:
-There are four basic commands to this program
+There are four basic operations in this program, which is to create events, read (display) events, update events and delete events.

 ### 1) Create
 Events can be created, with fields